notqmail/notqmail.org/Home.md

 Our [[release roadmap|Release-Roadmap]] describes our plans in somewhat more detail.

-# Which implementations probably won't last forever?
+# Which implementations won't last forever?

 > Some designs are more _qmail_ than others.